elizabeth-poggie/elizabeth-poggie/_content/notes/10-user-interfaces.md

 }
 ```

-BOOM, done!HOWEVER, Want a grid in the parent instead of 3 columns?
+BOOM, done!
+HOWEVER, Want a grid in the parent instead of 3 columns?
 No problem!
 When there isn't enough room to stack a floated element horizontally, it pops down to the next line.
 All we need to do is add more column elements:

 ```html
 <div class="parent">